Savage Tales: Marvel

-Volume 2 ran eight issues (Oct 1985 - Dec.
-1986).
+Volume 2 ran eight issues (Oct 1985 – Dec.
+1986), edited by Larry Hama.
 It featured adventure and action stories with a military fiction slant.
 Stories in the first and fourth issues, a feature called "5th to the 1st" by writer Doug Murray and artist Michael Golden, were the forerunners of the duo's color-comics series The 'Nam.
+A third installment of "5th to the 1st", initially unused due to the cancellation of Savage Tales, was published in The 'Nam #8.